revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-We can use Hive table to create as well as insert data.

-We can us below command to get the current time which will act as batchtime in hive table
+- Step 1: We can use Hive table to create as well as insert data.
+Or,  We can use below command to get the current time which will act as batchtime in hive table:

 var batchtime=System.currentTimeMillis()

-And data frame which is storing data to partitioned table can have column batchtime which will act as partition column
+- Step 2: data frame which is storing data to partitioned table can have column batchtime which will act as partition column:

 df.withColumn(“batchtime”,lit(batchtime))